 The execution cost collapse

 A single builder with AI can now do in hours what used to take a team of ten weeks to deliver.
-Code generation, rapid prototyping, experiment scaffolding, data analysis, content creation -- the tasks that consumed 80% of early-stage startup effort are being compressed to near-zero marginal cost.
+Code generation, rapid prototyping, experiment scaffolding, data analysis, content creation.
+The tasks that consumed 80% of early-stage startup effort are being compressed to near-zero marginal cost.

-Strategy as the scarce resource
+Strategy and grit as the scarce resources

 When execution is fast and cheap, bad strategy becomes catastrophically expensive.
-Not because you lose money building the wrong thing -- you barely spend any.
+Not because you lose money building the wrong thing (you barely spend any).
 But because you lose time.
 You lose the window.
 You burn attention on problems nobody actually has.

 The old startup failure mode was "we ran out of money before we finished building."
 The new failure mode is "we built twelve things perfectly and none of them mattered."
+Or worse: "we built the right thing and could not sell it."

 Speed without direction is just expensive wandering.
+Direction without commercial grit is just an expensive thesis.

 Why this matters for venture studios

 The venture studio model was already built for this shift.
-Studios validate and build across a focused portfolio, which means they see more patterns, test hypotheses faster, and accumulate strategic judgment that compounds with every venture -- successful or not.
+Studios validate and build across a focused portfolio, which means they see more patterns, test hypotheses faster, and accumulate strategic judgment that compounds with every venture, successful or not.

 Add AI to the mix and the leverage compounds.
 A small team can now:

-- Research a market in days, not months -- AI absorbs competitor data, regulation shifts, pricing signals, and user sentiment at a pace no analyst team can match.
+1. Research a market in days, not months.
+AI absorbs competitor data, regulation shifts, pricing signals, and user sentiment at a pace no analyst team can match.

-- Prototype in hours -- from hypothesis to testable product before the conviction fades.
+2. Prototype in hours, from hypothesis to testable product before the conviction fades.

-- Kill or double down based on evidence, not sunk cost.
+4. Kill or double down based on evidence, not sunk cost.

 But at every step, the bottleneck is the same: knowing what question to ask.
 Knowing which signal matters.
 Knowing when to walk away.